Report on Government Services 2018

 - Responsiveness — whether services are client orientated and respond to clients’ stated needs.
 For example, measures of patient satisfaction (chapters 10 and 12).

 - Continuity — whether services provide coordinated or uninterrupted care over time and across service providers.
-For example, continuity of chronic disease management (chapter 10).
+For example, community follow-up after psychiatric admission (chapter 13).

 Economic efficiency requires satisfaction of technical, allocative and dynamic efficiency: